survivejs/react-book/manuscript/02_getting_started.md

 As a result you should have `package.json`.
 If you are into version control, as you should, this would be a good time to up your repository.
 You can create commits as you progress with the chapter.

-## Installing Webpack
+## Installing webpack

-Next you should get Webpack installed.
+Next you should get webpack installed.
 We'll do a local install and save it as a project dependency.
 This way you can invoke the build anywhere (build server, whatnot).
 Run `npm i webpack node-libs-browser --save-dev`.
 If you want to run the tool, hit `node_modules/.bin/webpack`.

-`node-libs-browser` is installed as it is a peer dependency of Webpack.
+`node-libs-browser` is installed as it is a peer dependency of webpack.
 Starting from npm 3 it won't get installed automatically so it's a good idea to have it installed in order to be future-proof.

-Webpack works using a global install as well (`-g` flag) but it is preferred to keep it as a project dependency like this.
+webpack works using a global install as well (`-g` flag) but it is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler as you have direct control over the version you are running.

-T> We are using `--save-dev` here instead of `--save` as we want to use Webpack as a development dependency.
+T> We are using `--save-dev` here instead of `--save` as we want to use webpack as a development dependency.
 Use `--save-dev` for parts you need to generate your distribution version.
 Otherwise `--save` is a good choice.

 ## Directory Structure

 As projects with just `package.json` are very boring, we should set up something more concrete.
-Let's do a little web site that loads some JavaScript which we build using Webpack.
+Let's do a little web site that loads some JavaScript which we build using webpack.
 Here's a structure that works:

 - /app
   - main.js